Rnen/AdminToolbox/README.md

 # AdminToolbox
 This is a plugin for SCL:SL servers.
-It offers multiple admin tools, that do not exist in the base game.
+It offers multiple admin tools, like logging friendly fire, godmode & heal commands, and other features that do not exist in the base game (yet).

 ## Plugin Installation:
 To install: